debanjandhar12/Obsidian-Anki-Sync/README.md

 <details>
  <summary>Why yet another plugin for obsidian to anki sync?</summary>
 The exsisting two plugins have a major limitation to implement my workflow: No clozes inside math and code blocks ☹ <br>
-It was absolutely necessary for me.
-This is why why I started this as a personal project.
+It was absolutely necessary for me which is why why I started this as a personal project.
 </details>

 <details>